Degenerate-elliptic operators in mathematical finance and higher-order regularity for solutions to variational equations: Introduction

-Koch \cite{Koch} develops a regularity theory for certain linear, degenerate elliptic and parabolic partial differential operators in divergence form (with a degeneracy similar to that of \eqref{eq:OperatorHestonIntro}) which serve as models for the linearization of the porous medium equation.
-However, while Koch uses Sobolev weights which are comparable to ours, his methods --- which use Moser iteration and pointwise estimates for fundamental solutions --- are very different from those we employ in \cite{Feehan_Pop_regularityweaksoln}, which use Moser iteration and the abstract John-Nirenberg inequality.
-Since our approach avoids the use of potential theory and its pointwise estimates, we circumvent any need to consider pointwise estimates for the fundamental solution for the Heston operator \eqref{eq:OperatorHestonIntro} which, although tantalizingly explicit in its various forms \cite{Feehan_Pop_elliptichestonschauder, Heston1993}, appears quite intractable for the analysis required to emulate the role of the fundamental solution for the Laplace operator in the development of Schauder or $L^p$ theory in \cite{GilbargTrudinger}.
+Our work is most closely related to that of Koch \cite{Koch}.
+However, while Koch uses Sobolev weights which are comparable to ours, his methods --- which use Moser iterations and pointwise estimates for fundamental solutions --- are very different from those we employ in \cite{Feehan_Pop_regularityweaksoln}, which use Moser iterations and the abstract John-Nirenberg inequality, and so we avoid any need to consider pointwise estimates for the fundamental solution for the Heston operator \eqref{eq:OperatorHestonIntro}.
 Moreover, the structure of the lower-order terms in the linear operators is simpler in \cite{Koch}, whereas the new $u_x$ term present in \eqref{eq:OperatorHestonIntro} causes considerable difficulty.
 Finally, Koch does not consider the case where $\partial\sO = \partial_0\sO\cup\overline{\partial_1\sO}$, where $A$ is degenerate along $\partial_0\sO$ but non-degenerate along $\partial_1\sO$.